Request a Workshop or Course Integrated Instruction

 LMC 2699 & LMC 4699 - Undergraduate Research

 In this research section, students work with instructional librarians on research with VR/AR for Teaching & Learning.
 Course offered most Fall and Spring semesters.

 Students can explore media archaeology in the GT Library's retroTECH lab.
 Offered approximately once yearly.

 Librarians lead special sections of GT1000 that have a focus ranging from audio production with WREK, the campus radio station, to exploring the current information landscape and "fake news".

 There are several VIP projects affiliated with the GT Library that students can register for and receive course credit.
 Learn more about Georgia Tech's VIP program.

+Use this form to request a workshop, course integrated instruction or an Archives instruction session.
 We will respond to your request within 48 hours.
 Workshops require advanced planning please make requests at least 2 weeks in advance of proposed workshop dates.